 A similar set-up was used to verify that using the new 5000 samples improved performance, especially on the original dataset.
-Supplementary Table 5 shows which models and datasets were compared, while Supplementary Figure 8 and Supplementary Figure 9 list the results on the training- and test data respectively.
+Supplementary Table 4 shows which models and datasets were compared, while Supplementary Figure 8 and Supplementary Figure 9 list the results on the training- and test data respectively.

-Supplementary Table 5: Models and model parameters used for a short benchmarking study to explore if the new merged 5590-dataset has benefits for performance on the original 590-dataset.